Colombia is a fruit lover’s paradise with many delicious and exotic tropical fruits that can be difficult to find in

 Colombia is the second most bio-diverse country in the world after Brazil.
 The country benefits from its geographic diversity with two coasts, mountain chains, open savannas and tropical rainforests.
 So, the country is reportedly home to nearly 10 percent of the world’s species.
 The country has over 56,000 plant species registered.
 There are more birds and more orchids found in Colombia than are found in any other country.

 So, it shouldn’t be a surprise that Colombia has a tremendous number of tropical fruits available.
 During my over seven years living in Medellín, I have been able to try many exotic tropical fruits that I never found while living in the U.S.

-Fruits are available for sale throughout Medellín.
+Colombian fruits are available for sale throughout Medellín.
 You will normally a smaller selection of tropical fruits at grocery stores like Exito and Jumbo.
-In addition, there are countless small local tiendas in the city selling fruits and vegetables typically for lower prices.
-Also, there are many fruit vendors to be found in El Central and the Plaza Minorista market.
+In addition, there are countless small local tiendas in the city selling Colombian fruits and vegetables typically for lower prices.
+Also, there are many Colombian fruit vendors to be found in El Central and the Plaza Minorista market.

 The above photo of fruits for sale was taken at Plaza Minorista in Medellín.
 At Plaza Minorista it is possible to find many exotic tropical fruits.
 For example, during a recent trip to Plaza Minorista, I bought 15 different exotic tropical fruits.

 I have tried at least 30 exotic tropical fruits while living in Colombia.
 I found several that were sweet and some that were sour.
-In addition, many of these fruits typically aren’t eaten whole but are consumed as juice or smoothies.
+In addition, many of these Colombian fruits typically aren’t eaten whole but are consumed as juice or smoothies.
 The 30 exotic tropical fruits found in Colombia in this article are in alphabetical order.

 Taxonomic Name: Eugenia stipitata